Other Databases (ODBC)

 If your file or database type is not listed on under Connect, you might be able to connect to it using the Other Databases (ODBC) connector.
 ODBC (Open Database Connectivity) is a standard way to connect to a database.
 If the database driver you want to connect with implements the ODBC standard, you can connect Tableau to your data using the ODBC driver for your database and the Tableau Other Databases (ODBC) connector.

 Note: Tableau Prep Builder version 2019.2.2 supports connecting to data using the Other Databases ODBC connector.
 However, it doesn't support the same functionality as Tableau Desktop.
-For Tableau Prep Builder, follow the instructions in Connecting using ODBC in the Tableau Prep Builder online help.
+For Tableau Prep Builder, follow the instructions in Connecting using ODBC(Link opens in a new window) in the Tableau Prep Builder online help.

 To connect to your data using the ODBC driver, do the following: